-As we have explored the prophets we have been learning that though they were sometimes separated from one another by hundreds of years – so they could not humanly coordinate their prophecies with each other – yet their prophecies developed a central theme of the coming Masih (= Christ).
+As we have explored the prophets we have been learning that though they were sometimes hundreds of years apart – so they could not humanly coordinate their prophecies with each other.
+And yet, their prophecies developed a central theme of the coming Masih (= Christ).
 We saw that the prophet Isaiah (PBUH) had used the Sign of the Branch from a stump, and then the prophet Zechariah (PBUH) had prophesied that this Branch would have the name Hebrew name Yhowshuwa, which in Greek was Iesous, which is Jesus in English and Isa in Arabic.
 Yes, the very name of the Masih (= Christ) was prophesied 500 years before Isa al Masih – Jesus (PBUH)– ever lived.
 This prophecy is written down in the Book of the Jews, (not in the Injil), which is still read and accepted – but not understood – by the Jews.

 The Prophet Daniel

 We now come to the prophet Daniel (PBUH).
 He lived in exile in Babylon and was a powerful official in the Babylonian and Persian governments – as well as a prophet.
 The timeline below shows where the prophet Daniel (pbuh) lived in the history of the prophets.

 In his book, the prophet Daniel (PBUH), receives a message from the angel Gabriel (Jabril).
 Daniel and Mary, the mother of Jesus (Isa – PBUH), are the only ones in the whole Bible (al kitab) to have messages given by Gabriel.
 So we should pay particular attention to this message.
 The angel Gabriel (Jabril) told him that: